cran-task-views/DifferentialEquations/DifferentialEquations.md

 -   In the package `r pkg("FME")` are functions for inverse modelling (fitting to data), sensitivity analysis, identifiability and Monte Carlo Analysis of DE models.
--   The package `r pkg("nlmeODE")` has functions for mixed-effects modelling using differential equations.
 -   `r pkg("mkin")` provides routines for fitting kinetic models with one or more state variables to chemical degradation data.